At one point or another, you’ve probably asked yourself if Twitter is actually helpful for growing your business or if it’s a total waste of time.

 Without set milestones, you’re more likely to make mistakes.

-But posting without a plan isn’t going to work.
-You need to decide on some goals and milestones you want to achieve so you can customize your posts accordingly.
+Posting without a plan doesn’t work.
+You need to set goals and milestones you want to achieve so you can customize your posts accordingly.

-According to HubSpot data, 65% of businesses say generating traffic and leads is their biggest challenge when it comes to marketing.
+According to HubSpot data, 65% of businesses say generating leads is their biggest challenge when it comes to marketing.
 Why not try using Twitter to overcome this difficulty?

-Here are some examples of goals you might want to achieve with your Twitter account:
+Here are some examples of goals you might want to achieve: